pirl-lab/analytical-quadrature-laplace-galerkin/README.md

 This code base was implemented by Dr. Nail A. Gumerov (https://www.umiacs.umd.edu/people/gumerov).

 ## License
-This code is made public under the creative commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+This code is made public under the MIT license.